moka-guys/dnanexus_RPKM/README.md

 This app is based on the code in the github repo https://github.com/moka-guys/RPKM.
 This code enables a list of BAM files to be fed into conifer, and the outputs summarised into a single file.

-1. Download the BAM files that correspond to the given panel number.
-Check there are at least 3 samples for this panel number.
+1. Download the BAM files that correspond to the given panel number(s).
+Check there are at least 3 samples.
 2. Clone the github repo
 3. Change to the dnanexus_production branch
 4. Installs Miniconda and the required packages